francoisrob/Nahka/README.md

 ## 3.1 Introduction

+Nahka is a leather products company, and our online platform is dedicated to offering you a seamless and enjoyable shopping experience.
+Whether you're searching for high-quality bags or stylish accessories, Nahka has got you covered.

+In this user manual, you will find step-by-step instructions on how to use our website.
+We hope that this guide will help you navigate our site with ease and find exactly what you're looking for.

 ### 3.1.1 Background

 `NAHKA` is an ecommerce website for a client that makes and sells leather products.
 The project is built with PHP and makes use of no frameworks.
 The project has an ORM and makes use of OOP principles.